You say you wanted more accountability for the umpires and more transparency from Major League Baseball in terms of how their umpires are disciplined?

 — Brian McTaggart (@brianmctaggart) May 10, 2013

 Classy move.
-But yikes, that's scary when the man calling the shots for your team isn't aware that rule exists.
+But yikes, that's a little scary when the man calling the shots for your team isn't aware that rule exists.

-As for Culbreth's suspension, it will be served at a date to be determined by the commissioner's office.
+As for Culbreth's suspension, it will be served at a date to be determined by the Office of the Commissioner.
 He will handle his duties on Friday night and presumably the weekend as MLB's umpiring schedules are already locked in.